-SECTION 3 UNSPORTSMANLIKE CONDUCT
+SECTION 3 UNSPORTING CONDUCT

 ARTICLE 1.
 PROHIBITED ACTS.
-There shall be no unsportsmanlike conduct.
-This applies to any act which is contrary to the generally understood principles of sportsmanship.
+There shall be no unsporting conduct.
+This applies to any act which is contrary to the generally understood principles of good sporting conduct.
+All players must follow the rules outlined in the athlete code of conduct signed prior to participation in competitive play each season.
 Such acts specifically include, but are not limited to: